toby-adedipe/udacity-books/README.md

 ```js
 search(query)
 ```

-* query: `<String>`
+This method only takes one argument,
+* query: this is the `<String>` that is passed to the query method which is used to make a request to the database.
 * Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
-* These books do not know which shelf they are on.
+* These books don't know which shelf they are on, they lack a shelf property.
 They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.

 ## Important
-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+The backend API uses a fixed set of query string.
+These can be found in the [SEARCH_TERMS.md](SEARCH_TERMS.md).
+That list of terms are the _only_ terms that will work with the backend.
+So avoid using other queries to test the search output.

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).